Hezbollah involvement in the Syrian civil war: 2018

 In June 2018, Israeli and Syrian opposition media reported that a senior Hezbollah field officer executed 23 Syrian soldiers from the 9th Armoured Division after they refused to cross a bridge which was exposed to rebel fire, and was nicknamed the "Death Bridge", near the town of Hirbat Ghazala, north of the city of Daraa.

 2019

 In early July, Hezbollah began to withdraw from Damascus suburbs and south Syria back to Lebanon.

 Analysis

 National interest and other Western analysis noted the role of Hezbollah in turning the tides of the Syrian Civil War in favour of the government.
 After the organization's role in Qusayr, Homs and Aleppo, the armed wing of the Lebanese Party gained political and military experience fighting in urban environments, and enlarged its alliance with Syria and Iran.

 Hezbollah's role has been critical in defeating Syrian rebels on behalf of the Syrian government and has grown stronger in the region.

 Incidents involving Hezbollah fighters in Syria

+Criticism

+Hezbollah's military operations in Syria have been subject to widespread denunciation across the Arab World.
+Its support in Lebanon has suffered a drastic dent, and opposition has also emerged from its Shia base in Lebanon and beyond.
+Iraqi Shi'ite cleric Muqtada al-Sadr attacked Hassan Nasrallah's policy for pursuing an Iranian agenda rooted in Shia sectarianism over a Sunni-majority country.
+Sadrists had long been advocate of activism solely in Shia majority countries.
+An elder Sadrist leader denounced Hezbollah, accusing it of "killing more Syrians than Israelis”.